Thanks for agreeing to take part in my little experiment!

 Thank for to everyone that let me experiment on them with my naughty quiz!

 So here’s what it was all about!
-If you got the question wrong, then you are in good company – 89% of those that took part chose 2 as their answer.
+If you got the question wrong, then you are in good company – currently 91% of those that took part chose 2 as their answer.
 But this wasn’t a test of intelligence or memory, it was a demonstration of how your mind works.

 When I placed a time limit on the answer I forced your reactive brain to take charge and answer the question.
 Your reactive brain isn’t very thorough.
 It makes a lot of assumptions and is quick to make decisions – it’s ok, it’s meant to.
 Your reactive brain is there to keep you alive – not analyse data!
 So when you read the question your brain skipped over some, or probably most, of the information given.
 It drew a quick conclusion which made you pick answer 2.